NFL survivor picks, knockout pool predictions, Week 9 teams to avoid from proven model

 Week 9 of the NFL schedule will give the shrinking number of remaining survivor pool players some solid options.
 Unless the Cincinnati Bengals were your pick, there wasn't a whole lot of carnage in Week 8 as most favorites pulled through.
 That included the Philadelphia Eagles with a 38-20 win over the New York Giants and the Indianapolis Colts with a 38-14 throttling of the Tennessee Titans.
 Four teams will be on their bye in Week 9, including Cleveland, the New York Jets, Philadelphia and Tampa Bay.
 A popular choice this week is the Los Angeles Rams (5-2), who are taking on the 1-7 New Orleans Saints.

 The Saints have lost three in a row since their 26-14 win over the New York Giants on Oct.
 5. The Rams, meanwhile, have won two in a row, including a 35-7 win over Jacksonville on Oct.
 19. Los Angeles enters as a 13.5-point favorite in what is one of the largest Week 9 NFL lines, and one of five NFL spreads of at least seven points.
-Another is the Los Angeles Chargers as 10-point favorites over the Tennessee Titans, who have lost three in a row.
+Another is the Los Angeles Chargers as 9.5-point favorites over the Tennessee Titans, who have now lost three straight by double digits.
 Before finalizing any Week 9 NFL survivor picks, see which team the red-hot SportsLine Projection Model just went all-in on.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.